Engage - Ordering eTexts/publisher Digital Learning Tools (DLTs) with the Order Tool [UW-Madison]

 Note: If you are ordering a publisher DLT, you do not need to order the corresponding eText as well; the eText is included in the DLT purchase!

 If you were unable to find your materials after searching, you can place a content request by following these steps:

 - Click Submit a Content Request above the search bar.

 - Enter in the Title, Publisher, Author, Edition, ISBN, and Delivery Method (either eText or DLT).
 Then click Add Content Request.

 Note: If you’re unsure of the difference between an eText and a DLT, you can click What's This? to learn more.

 - Follow steps 7 and 8 above.

-Alternatively, using the Reorder function will automatically submit a content request for you.
+Alternatively, using the Reorder function (if available) will automatically submit a content request for you.
 Content requests can be viewed and managed through the Content Request Tool.
 This can be accessed by selecting Content Requests from the Order menu.

 More information can be found in Unizin’s documentation for placing an order.

 Note: These steps assume that you have first searched for your digital materials - if you have not, please first follow the directions in the prior panel.
 Searching is the way to bring up the link to submit a Content Request.